 Dicaprio plays former TV star Rick Dalton, while Pitt is playing his buddy and longtime stunt double Cliff Booth as they struggle to make it in Hollywood.
 Tarantino has described the film as taking place in “Los Angeles in 1969, at the height of hippie Hollywood.”

 As you might expect from a Tarantino flick, it’s a star-studded affair with a cast including Al Pacino (Scarface), Margot Robbie (as Sharon Tate), Burt Reynolds (Boogie Nights), Timothy Olyphant (Justified), Luke Perry (The 5th Element), and Dakota Fanning (The Alienist).

 Once Upon a Time in Hollywood also maintains Tarantino’s reputation for being as proudly distasteful as possible by opening the film on August 9, 2019, marking the 50th anniversary of the Manson-LaBianca murders and the day after Tate and her unborn child were slaughtered by Manson and his followers.

-By Quentin Tarantino, starring Leonardo DiCaprio, Brad Pitt, Margot Robbie and Al Pacino
+Starring Leonardo DiCaprio, Brad Pitt, Margot Robbie, and Al Pacino